 If you want a taste of the “old Austin”, “keeping it weird” vibe of yesteryear, you’re sure to find it at Eeyore’s Birthday Party.
 This celebration highlights Austin’s lovably odd, free-spirit culture at this iconic spring event.
 This annual party for this famous Winnie the Pooh character is held on the last Saturday of April.
-Everyone’s invited to gather at Pease Park for the free, day-long event from 11 a.m. until dark with the children’s area open from 11 a.m. – 4 p.m.
+So mark your calendars for April 27 to gather at Pease Park for the free, day-long event from 11 a.m. until dark with the children’s area open from 11 a.m. – 4 p.m.

 Take note that things definitely get more wild as the day goes on.
 For those who have not attended before, this is NOT a Winnie the Pooh children’s party.
-You’ll definitely see all ages, all styles and a festival-style party atmosphere.
+You’ll definitely see all ages, all styles and a festival-style party atmosphere (including less clothing than you’d see on a regular day at the park).
 For some great images from past events, and to get an idea of what to expect, click here.

 You won’t want to attempt to drive to Pease Park during this event.
 Do yourself a favor and use your favorite ride share service, take the bus, ride a bike, or walk!
 You can also use the free shuttle service that picks up and drops off at 16th and Colorado, running all day long, beginning at 8:30 a.m.
 Click here for the shuttle bus map and for more info about transportation.